The S stars' zone of avoidance in the Galactic center: Relevant physical processes and methods

-For highly eccentric orbits, general relativistic precession dominates, and resonant relaxation is suppressed \citep{merritt+2011}.
+For highly eccentric orbits, general relativistic precession dominates and resonant relaxation is suppressed \citep{merritt+2011}.

 These timescales depend on the background density profile of stars and remnants.
-We model the background with two components of (i) low-mass stars and remnants ($\sim 1 M_{\odot}$) and stellar-mass black holes ($\sim 10 M_{\odot}$).
+We modeled the background with two components: (i) low-mass stars and remnants ($\sim 1 M_{\odot}$), and (ii) stellar-mass black holes ($\sim 10 M_{\odot}$).
 This is a reasonable approximation for modeling relaxation in an evolved galactic nucleus, and has been used extensively in the literature \citep{merritt2013}.
-In principle, the high eccentricity S-stars should also contribute to the background density.
-In practice, we assume the enclosed mass is dominated by the older, relaxed population that dominates the central 10'' \citep{schodel+2020}.
+In principle, the high-eccentricity S stars should also contribute to the background density.
+In practice, we assume that the enclosed mass is dominated by the older, relaxed population that dominates the central 10'' \citep{schodel+2020}.